Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 : Docs, blog posts, etc. have not been updated since around 2006 but the engine continues to crawl and index new pages.
 Discovered in my access logs.
 Has a bias towards older content.

 [search.dxhub.de](http://search.dxhub.de/?c=main)
 : while Gigablast seems dead, a version of it was open-source.
 This based on that version of Gigablast.
 Its index is small but results are still useful for surfing new unseen corners of short-tail queries.
+Found via my access logs.

 ### Fledgling engines